Destinations Italy The Dolomites

 Drag to see more

 The lodge concept that the Sanoner family — seventh generation of South Tyrolean hoteliers, owners of the Adler group — built directly on Europe's largest high-alpine meadow.
-Thirty standalone chalet suites in pine and stone, each with private terrace and outdoor tub, scattered around a low-slung central lodge with the spa, indoor pool, restaurant, and bar.
-Rates are half-board: breakfast and a serious six-course tasting dinner are included, and they're worth what's effectively a third of the bill.
+Eighteen suites in a low-slung central lodge plus twelve standalone chalets in pine and stone, each with private terrace and outdoor tub, scattered around the central wellness area, which features an indoor pool, panoramic restaurant, and bar.
+Rates are all-inclusive: breakfast, lunchtime snacks, and a serious à la carte gourmet dinner are included alongside a curated selection of fine wines and spirits all day — easily worth what's effectively a third of the bill.
 The wellness program is what they're known for — guided meadow walks at sunrise, e-bike tours of the plateau, sauna ceremonies in the woods.
 Winter access is by cable car only; cars stay below at Compatsch and a hotel shuttle does the lift run.
 The point of the property is not being able to leave it without committing — and most guests don't want to.

 What it's known for